-Figure 5.12 shows the bottom elevation profiles aligned with the propeller axis at different times (5, 10, 20, 30, and 120 minutes) during the simulation.
-Generally, the scour profiles from all the times considered showed a scour hole between 20 m and 50 m behind the propeller and a deposition mound downstream of the scour hole.
+Figure 6.12 shows the bottom elevation profiles aligned with the propeller axis at different times (5, 10, 20, 30, and 120 minutes) during the simulation.
+Generally, the scour profiles from all the times considered showed a scour hole between 20 m and 50 m behind the propeller and a deposition mound further downstream of the scour hole.
 The scour hole size and maximum erosion depth increased with the amount of time the propeller was rotating (5, 10, 20, and 30 minutes).
 Unlike the cohesive sediment bed simulation, the bottom elevations at 120 minutes (end of the simulation) were almost identical to the bottom elevations at 30 minutes (i.e., the purple line overlaps the green line along their entire length).
 This result suggests that the non-cohesive sediments eroded by the propeller wash were transported downstream primarily as bedload (rolling or sliding along the sediment bed surface), so deposition of the resuspended sediments was not observed after the propeller stopped.

 To examine the bedload effect, this study ran a model using the same conditions but deactivating the bedload computation process for the Original EFDC Sediment Transport module.
-In this case, the model was set up to simulate the sediment transport as a suspended load only if a shear velocity was greater than the settling velocity of non-cohesive sediment particles, which requires a higher shear velocity than bedload.
-The bottom elevation following the 2-hour simulation without bedload is shown as a gray dashed line in Figure 5.12, and the resultant scour profile shows a negligible change in the bottom elevations (erosion less than 0.5 mm).
-This result supports the idea that the propeller wash would transport the non-cohesive sediments mainly as bedload, rather than resuspension, for this demonstration model condition.
+In this case, the model was set up to simulate the sediment transport as suspended load only if a shear velocity was greater than the settling velocity of non-cohesive sediment particles, which requires a higher shear velocity than bedload.
+The bottom elevation following the 2-hour simulation without bedload is shown as a gray dashed line in Figure 6.12, and the resultant scour profile shows a negligible change in the bottom elevations (erosion less than 0.5 mm).
+This result indicates that the propeller wash barely caused the non-cohesive sediment bed materials to be transported as suspended load (i.e., resuspension) under this model condition.

-Figure 5.12: Scour profiles at different times from the non-cohesive sediment bed simulation.
+Figure 6.12: Scour profiles at different times from the non-cohesive sediment bed simulation.

-This study investigated the propeller wash-induced scour profiles by varying the applied engine powers to the propeller based on the non-cohesive sediment bed model conditions presented above.
-Figure 5.13 presents the bottom elevations aligned with the propeller axis following the 2-hour simulations while applying five different engine power levels: 20%, 40%, 60%, 80%, and 100% of the maximum engine power of 5,000 hp.
+This study also investigated the propeller wash-induced scour profiles by varying the applied engine powers to the propeller based on the non-cohesive sediment bed model conditions presented above.
+Figure 6.13 presents the bottom elevations aligned with the propeller axis following the 2-hour simulations while applying five different engine power levels: 20%, 40%, 60%, 80%, and 100% of the maximum engine power of 5,000 hp.
 The model results indicated that the scour hole depth increased with applied engine power, and all five simulations predicted the maximum scour location to be approximately 35 m behind the propeller.
 The deposition mound height also increased with applied power, and the predicted deposition crest was located farther downstream from the scour hole as the applied engine power increased.
-These simulated behaviors were the expected results, because a greater propeller wash would erode more particles from the sediment bed and transport them farther downstream as bedload.
+These simulated behaviors were the expected results, because an increase in applied engine power would erode more particles from the sediment bed and transport them farther downstream as bedload.

-Figure 5.13: Scour profiles of non-cohesive sediment bed simulated by different propeller powers.
+Figure 6.13: Scour profiles of non-cohesive sediment bed simulated by different engine powers.